How To Build a Customer Centric Culture in Your Organization

 When you put your customers ahead of everything else, you’re actually opting for the most important stakeholder in your business.
 Because, as I said before, customers pay your salaries and bring you profits.

-Even if it means cancelling important meetings, revising schedules, sacrificing holidays and occasionally giving up profits.
+Even if it means canceling important meetings, revising schedules, sacrificing holidays and occasionally giving up profits.
 Staying in line with your core values, every person in your organization should understand the importance of your customers and should be confident that he will be appreciated for sacrificing other tasks for ensuring their satisfaction.

 This also means that you need to empower your employees and give them the right authority and confidence to make at-the-spot decisions for your customers.
 Give them ownership of their clients and encourage them to take rational decisions when required.